 What if I go to a non-Vanderbilt location for testing?

-It is preferred that you get your test at Vanderbilt Health One Hundred Oaks.
-If you are unable to do that, and must use a non-Vanderbilt location for testing, make sure you get a PCR test from the nose or mouth.
+It is preferred that you get your test at a Vanderbilt location.
+If you must use a non-Vanderbilt location for testing, make sure you get a PCR test from the nose or mouth.
 We won't accept any other test results.
 This includes results from at-home, antigen, and blood tests.

 If your results are negative, you'll need to bring your results when you come for your procedure.
 If your results are positive, please notify your provider.